Patrick-Gugelsberger/php-dev-container/README.md

 >- **GID**
 > The groupID which will be used in the cli image (should be 1000 in most cases)

 2. Use `docker compose --build` this will start pulling and building the images.
 This process will take a lot of time so be patient.
-If the **PHP_VERSION** is changed in the **.env** file the build process needs to be repeated.
-This step is only needed once for every **PHP_VERSION** IF you need them.
+If the **PHP_VERSION** is changed in the **.env** file the build process for the cli container needs to be repeated.
+This step is only needed once for every **PHP_VERSION** if you need them.

+3. If you need to switch the server php-fpm version, create an empty file in your project root with one of the following names: php8.0 / php8.1 / php8.2 no restart required.

-3. Once the images are built, the container can be started with `docker compose up -d`.
+4. Once the images are built, the container can be started with `docker compose up -d`.

-4. All your projects will be reachable via wildcard domain, the pattern is **foldername.test** to reach the **root** of your project or **foldername.public.test** to reach the **public** folder of your project, if you wish to change the domain ending it has to be changed in **./data/apache/wildcard.conf** on line 2
+5. All your projects will be reachable via wildcard domain, the pattern is **foldername.test** to reach the **root** of your project or **foldername.public.test** to reach the **public** folder of your project, if you wish to change the domain ending it has to be changed in **./data/apache/wildcard.conf** on line 2

-5. There are multiple ways to reach wildcard domains:
+6. There are multiple ways to reach wildcard domains:
     1. Edit your local host file and add entries in the following pattern:
         > 127.0.0.1 foldername.test
         > ::1 foldername.test